likewise/riscv-picolibc-docker/README.md

 # riscv-dockerfile
-Dockerfile to create Docker image for embedded software development for RISC-V using picolibc
+Dockerfile to create a Docker image for bare-metal embedded software development targetting RISC-V running against picolibc.
+This is mainly tested on 32-bit VexRiscv.

 ### Status
-Work in progress on toolchain setup, especially the picolibc part
+Hello world built against picolibc 1.7.9 runs on VexRiscv `-march=rv32` `-mabi=ilp32`.
+Picolibc pico-hello example runs in QEMU rv32 virt target.

 ### Contents
-QEMU
+ - QEMU
-GCC cross toolchain including GDB
+ - GCC cross toolchain including GDB
+ - Crosstool-NG 1.25 based toolchain build (sample config included)

 ### Building the Docker image
-make build
+`make build`

+Depends on https://github.com/likewise/vexriscv-dockerfile.git Docker image.
+(But easy to merge, no hard interdependencies.)

 ### Running the Docker image
-make run
+`make run`

-This mounts the /dev/usb in the Docker container, allowing (sudo) OpenOCD to connect to a USB JTAG adapter on the host (tested with BusBlaster v2.5).
+This mounts `/dev/usb` in the Docker container, allowing (sudo) OpenOCD to connect to a USB JTAG adapter on the host (tested with BusBlaster v2.5).

+### Running the Docker image from a remote host
+Assuming you are logged into a remote host that hosts this Docker image, `make remote` to run the image inside a container, forwarding via X11.